Zanskar Valley

 Local Cuisine and Delicacies

-if you are visiting Zanskar, then your experience would be incomplete without trying the mouth-watering delicacies of Ladakhi cuisine.
+If you are visiting Zanskar, then your experience would be incomplete without trying the mouth-watering delicacies of Ladakhi cuisine.

 A number of restaurants and eateries for family dinners.
 From fancy ones to under budget, there are a range of choices for dining in the valley.